 We run weddings at the chateau to start at around midday, and to end at midnight.
 This gives the option of having your guests return the next day for a picnic in the grounds, or for a relaxed buffet lunch in the stables.

 There is a very nice two-star hotel only a five-minute taxi ride away, and every other sort of accommodation in the area, from five-star hotels to Bed and Breakfasts.

-If this sounds like it might suit you, please get in touch to chat about your plans — or arrange a visit.
+If this might suit you, please get in touch to discuss your plans or to arrange a visit.
 We’d love to meet you!

 - access to the stables throughout your stay, to enable pre-wedding decorating and a post-wedding lunch if required

 - tables, linen tablecloths, chairs and cushions, small vases